Finding hidden hiking gems has never been easier.

 Food: Savor traditional inexpensive pork, sweet potato and seafood rich Portuguese cuisine.
 Or scale up for elevated Portuguese dishes with touches like freeze dried cilantro.
 Stop for lunch on the cliffside in your dirty hiking shoes and eat octopus confit.
 Fresh croissants, cakes and cappuccinos are ubiquitous.
 Berry farms with B&bs litter the coast line so a pitcher of fresh pressed raspberry juice gets you ready for the day’s hike.

-Want to go to the sunny Mosel River in Germany?
+Use Komoot to go hiking on the sunny Mosel River in Germany

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 This is how I can continue to make Sustainable Outdoor Travel Guides!! – Morgan